kubermatic/docs/content/kubermatic/main/tutorials-howtos/networking/expose-strategies/_index.en.md

 By default, the nodeport-proxy is enabled for this expose strategy.
 If services of type LoadBalancer are available in the Seed, all the services of all user clusters will be made available through a single LoadBalancer service in front of the nodeport-proxy.
-This approach however has a limitation on sme cloud platforms, where the number of listeners per load balancer is limited, which can limit the total number of user clusters per Seed even more.
+This approach however has a limitation on some cloud platforms, where the number of listeners per load balancer is limited, which can limit the total number of user clusters per Seed even more.
 [The nodeport-proxy can be disabled](#disabling-nodeport-proxy-for-the-nodeport-expose-strategy) if your platform doesn't support LoadBalancer services or if the front LoadBalancer service is not required.